vazexqi/vazexqi.github.com/_posts/2013-04-20-javascript-tools-in-coursera.md

 rich library that is capable of many different [visualizations](https://github.com/mbostock/d3/wiki/Gallery).
 There is a learning curve to using the tool.
-However, once we understood the architecture it was easy to add new visualizations.
+However, once we understood the architecture it was easy to customize and add new visualizations.

 Before using d3.js, we implemented a version using [Google Scatter Chart](https://developers.google.com/chart/interactive/docs/gallery/scatterchart).
 While it was easier to use initially, it was difficult to change the graph to look the way we needed it to.
-For instance, we had a very specific requirement on how the axes needed to be marked in the graph.
+For instance, we had a very specific requirement on how the axes needed to be drawn in the graph.
 Google's Scatter Chart API did not provide a way to do this.
 And because it was close source, we could not modify the source code to do what we wanted.
 Thus, we switched to d3.js because it provided more control